EsmaeelNabil/MoviesApp/README.md

 # MoviesApp

-This App show an infinite list of popular persons in the tv industry and some basic information about them with a list of profile images if availble.
+This App shows an infinite list of popular persons in the tv industry and some basic information about them with a list of profile images if availble.

 ## Feature
 * [View List of popular people with Pagination.](https://github.com/EsmaeelNabil/MoviesApp/tree/master/app/src/main/java/com/esmaeel/moviesapp/ui/PopularPersonsPage)